What is the Renewable Heat Incentive?

 The amount you’ll be paid per kWh of heat depends on the renewable technology you install, when you apply to receive RHI, and your home's EPC.
 Your payment amount will be estimated, based on your home's Energy Performance Certificate (EPC) rating.

-The rates you get can also change annually, in line with the Retail Price Index or Consumer Prices Index (depending on when you applied).
+The rates you get can also change annually, in line with the Retail Prices Index or Consumer Prices Index (depending on when you applied).

 Find out more about the renewable heat technologies – including how to determine whether your home will be suitable to install any of them – in our dedicated guides:

-RHI payments are meant to help offset the cost of installing and running a renewable heating system.
+RHI payments are meant to help offset the cost of installing and running a renewable heating system, rather than providing an income in return for the renewable electricity households put into the grid.

-Different renewable technologies are eligible for the schemes.
+Different renewable technologies are eligible for each scheme.
 The RHI is for renewable heating systems, such as heat pumps, biomass boilers and solar water heating.
-The FIT applies to home systems that generate renewable electricity.
+The SEG applies to home systems that generate renewable electricity.

 Is the Renewable Heat Incentive worth it?

 You're most likely to benefit from the domestic RHI scheme if your home is off the gas grid and you replace your current heating system with a renewable one.
-This is because off-gas-grid homes are usually more expensive to heat, so there is more potential to save on fuel bills.
+This is because off-gas-grid homes are usually more expensive to heat, so there's more potential to save on fuel bills.

 Is the RHI still available?

 Yes, you can still apply to join the RHI scheme.
-You must apply within 12 months of the first commissioning date of your renewable technology.
-This is shown on your MCS certificate.
+Previously, you had to apply within 12 months of the first commissioning date of your renewable technology (when your installer has tested and signed it off).
+This is shown on your Microgeneration Certification Scheme (MCS) certificate.
+However, as a result of the coronavirus pandemic, this has been relaxed for installations with a commissioning date on or after 1 March 2019.
+You now have until 31 March 2022 to apply.

 Several changes have been made to the RHI scheme since it launched.
 Find out more about these below.